 The carefully built terraces on Cinque Terre are a showcase of human ingenuity.
 Despite the rugged and steep landscape, humans were able to produce a village and make agricultural produce despite the challenges of the landscape.
 Another thing that makes it very charming and appealing to tourists, and also crucial in it being named as a UNESCO site, is the lack of corporate development in the area.
 The paths and terrains that are utilized by the villagers were all created by its human settlers in an effort to develop a living community that adapts to its environment.

 The islands of Palmaria, Tino and Tinetto are part of the UNESCO World Heritage Site that includes Cinque Terre and Portovenere.
 Although these islands are considered as one unit, each of them has its own majestic history and rich culture to boast.
 Each of these islands is visited by thousands of tourists per year.

 Tino is only open to visitors during the month of September as it is located on a military base and is therefore off-limits to tourists on most parts of the year.
 Within the island, visitors can find castle ruins and other monuments.
 In Tinetto, there are several churches and ruined churches to explore.
 It reflects the religious culture of the people that inhabit this island.

 Palmaria is the most popular of these three islands.
-This island is best known for its beaches and the ocean that offers perfect condition for swimming, snorkeling, and diving.
-There are also trails within these islands that while may be steep are prized for the amazing views of the sea and coast.
+This island is best known for its beaches and the ocean that offers the perfect conditions for swimming, snorkeling, and diving.
+There are also trails within these islands that while maybe steep are prized for the amazing views of the sea and coast.